skienzmatishun/rippreport/content/p/mountain-medicine/transcript.md

     brief: |-
       THE CONFLICT:
       - September 3, 2025: Harry Still was arrested in Bay Minette on misdemeanor charges following an altercation with Councilman Matt Franklin after a heated conversation in Franklin's office.
-      - During the initial proceedings, Municipal Judge Marcus McDowell found Harry Still guilty in Bay Minette municipal court.
+      - During the initial proceedings, Municipal Judge Marcus McDowell found Harry Still not guilty in Bay Minette municipal court.
       - Harry Still appealed to Circuit Court; Judge Clark Stankowski presided over the appeal and ruled Still Not Guilty in five minutes of deliberation.

       THE DISCOVERY: